DigitalPublishingToolkit/TOD19-Internet-on-the-outstation/md/06-part2.md

-    M. Malin and D. Maidment, ‘Evaluation of Irrkerlantye Learning Centre’ (unpublished report), Darwin: Cooperative Research Centre for Aboriginal and Tropical Health (2003), p.
+    M. Malin and D. Maidment, ‘Evaluation of Irrkerlantye Learning Centre’ (unpublished report), Darwin: Cooperative Research Centre for Aboriginal and Tropical Health, 2003, p.
 97.

     Northern Territory Department of Education, *Learning Lessons: An Independent Review of Indigenous Education in the Northern